Cesky Krumlov Food

 Guláš

 Czech goulash is a meat stew usually served with bread dumplings rather than pasta or rice.
 It is common in beer restaurants because the sauce, paprika, onion, and dumplings pair well with lager.
-In Cesky Krumlov, it is a practical order when you want a familiar hot meal without a formal dinner format.
+Choose it when you want a familiar hot meal without a formal dinner format.

 Bramboráky

-Bramboráky are potato pancakes seasoned with garlic, marjoram, and caraway, then fried until crisp at the edges.
+Bramboráky are fried potato pancakes seasoned with garlic, marjoram, and caraway.
 They may appear as a side, snack, or vegetarian-friendly plate, depending on the restaurant.
-At markets, potato-based fried foods are often easier to eat while standing than sauced dishes.
+At markets, potato-based fried foods are easier to manage than sauced dishes.

 Jihočeský kapr or freshwater fish